stanford-crfm/levanter/docs/Blog-Post.md

 key = hax.random.normal(PRNGKey(1), (Batch, Head, Height, Width, Key)) value = hax.random.normal(PRNGKey(2), (Batch, Head, Height, Width, Key))

+# KPos in attention actually be a tuple of axes.
 assert attention(Key, (Height, Width), query, key, value, mask=None).axes == (Batch, Head, Pos, Key)
 ```

+This compositionality is possible because we've abstracted over the unreferenced dimensions of our tensors.
+In the first example, both the `Batch` and `Head` axes are unreferenced, so they are automatically "batched" over.
+Similarly, in the second example, we omit the `Head` axis from the `key` and `value` tensors, but attention still works.
+In the third example, we can use tuples of axes in many places where we would normally use a single axis.

+### Scale via Named Tensors

 We use named axes both to improve legibility and to enable scale: named axes are the basis of our
 [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) implementation as well as for tensor parallelism.